mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 to the script address (which is parameterized on the receiver address).
 Function ``lookupScriptUtxos`` is used for that, which looks for utxos of the given address and containing the given token, in our case the control token.
-Then we have to read the datum inside each utxo, using the auxiliary function ``mkUtxoEscrowInfoFromTxOut``.
+Then we have to read the datum inside each UTxO, using the auxiliary function ``mkUtxoEscrowInfoFromTxOut``.
 Finally, we write the updated observable state by calling the monadic function ``tell``.